Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_06/step_06.md

 [2022-12-22 16:20:10,257][Taipy][INFO] job JOB_count_values_... is completed.
 ```

-Here, we change the input Data Node of the pipeline so Taipy will re-run the correct tasks to ensure that everything is up-to-date.
+In this case, we modify the input Data Node so that Taipy will execute the necessary tasks to ensure that everything is current and up-to-date.

 ```python